passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 This error is related to the previous error of the 28th of April that was not fully fixed until now.

+In Python, corrected program params.
+Added unit tests using `pytest`.

+* [ ] Clean repo
+* [ ] load data

 ### Thu 4 mai 2023 - restarting to work on Python

 Refactoring the project to work on Python.

 Launching the rust program on all files with `cargo run -- -d /home/onyr/code/phdtrack/phdtrack_data/Training/ -d /home/onyr/code/phdtrack/phdtrack_data/Validation/ -d /home/onyr/code/phdtrack/phdtrack_data/Performance_Test/`

 > We had to remove `__MACOSX/` folders due to errors on parsing.
 These files are duplicates and are of no use.